-New YouTube app for Windows Phone blocked by Google, Microsoft working on a solution [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+New YouTube app for Windows Phone blocked by Google, Microsoft working on a solution [UPDATED]Alex Wagner - Editorial Director of News and Content

 Microsoft and Google have a bit of a strange relationship when it comes to Windows Phone.
 One example of that is the platform's YouTube app, which Microsoft released earlier this year after claiming that Google was blocking it from creating a "fully-featured" app.
 Google took issue with some of the updated app's features, though, and eventually it was taken down.
 Microsoft and Google then pledged to work together on a new YouTube app for Windows Phone, and earlier this week the app made its debut in the Windows Phone Store.